jjakimoto/BBOptimizer/README.md

 ### Example
 Let's see how to use function while going through optimizing hyperparameters of support vector machine from scikit-learn (SVC).

-First, we define the type of parameters from four kinds: 'continuous', 'integer', 'categorical', and 'fixed'. 'fixed' parameters will just be added to additional parameters for score function and not be included in optimization.
+First, we define the type of parameters from four kinds: `continuous`, `integer`, `categorical`, and `fixed`. `fixed` parameters will just be added to additional parameters for score function and not be included in optimization.
 Here is the example:
 ```python
 space_conf = [
     {'name': 'C', 'domain': (1e-8, 1e5), 'type': 'continuous', 'scale': 'log'},